 Ikea is Swedish furniture, appliance, and home accessory retailer that designs and sells ready-to-assemble items.
 The iconic IKEA name results from the first initials of the founder, Ingvar Kamprad, and the first letters from his farm and village, Elmtaryd and Agunnaryd.

-One thing that differentiates IKEA from other furniture companies is their excellent customer service.
+One thing that differentiates IKEA from other furniture companies is its excellent customer service.

 Every IKEA store includes a restaurant serving inexpensive traditional Swedish food.
 Come for the food, stay for the sofas makes IKEA’s model a unique experience for its customers.

 Stephen Gordon found this company in Eureka, CA, way back in 1979.
-RH sells a wide range of home furnishings through their online catalog and retail stores, referred to as galleries.
+RH sells a wide range of home furnishings through its online catalog and retail stores, referred to as galleries.

 RH set itself apart from competitors who mostly create furniture in-house by forging partnerships with outside designers and artists to help manufacture their collections.